Brian Mills

 subscribers receive JEOLink every two months.
 One issue covers nine product lines.

-The audience
+The reader

 JEOLink is JEOL USA's email newsletter for the community around its scientific instruments: scanning and transmission electron microscopes, electron probe microanalyzers, electron-beam lithography systems, and focused ion beam systems.
 More than 17,000 subscribers receive it every two months.
 Their technical depth varies widely, from people new to the field to specialists who run these instruments daily.